dbiservices/yak/docs/configuration/cloud_authentication.md

 ## Azure

-For Azure you can authenticate you with the az CLI or with the below Azure permanent parameters setting
+For Azure you can authenticate you with the AZ CLI or with the below Azure permanent parameters setting

 ```
 export AZURE_SUBSCRIPTION_ID=****